jensarps/AMD-feature/README.md

 You are developing an app for both Android and iOS, and you have a dropdown list in your app that works different for both platforms.
 You could throw all the code for both targets into one big, un-maintainable file.
-Or, you could seperate them: because these are two implementations of one feature.
+Or, you could separate them: because these are two implementations of one feature.

 Example 2